logaretm/villus/docs/content/guide/plugins.md

 - [`fetch`](../plugins/fetch): used to execute queries on the network (actual fetching)
 - [`cache`](../plugins/cache): an in-memory simple cache that comes with villus by default, supports all cache policies

-Because of this villus is very minimal and lightweight.
-That's not all, in addition to those plugins, villus also offers the following plugins but they are not enabled by default:

-- [`batch`](../plugins/batch): used instead of `fetch` to execute queries in batches on the network

 Furthermore, villus exposes the default plugins as `defaultPlugins` function.
 To add plugins to villus client you need to pass a `use` array containing the plugins you would like to have

 ```js